herculanodavi/rock-paper-scissors/README.md

 ![](https://github.com/herculanodavi/rock-paper-scissors/blob/main/resources/game.gif)

-On every collision, there is a match and if there is a loser, it will be transformed into the winner type.
+If two particles collide, there is a match between the two particle types.
+If the match is not a draw, the losing particle type will be changet to the winner particle type.

 The game is built using `bracket_lib` as the UI framework.